 The simple exercise helps us to pay attention to even the smallest details.
 Do you know those “Hidden Picture” games in kid magazines?
 Or the Where’s Waldo books?
 These games are great exercises for enhancing our skills of paying attention.
 I would qualify myself as a Master Finder, not only in these games but in finding things around the house and in the store.
 Having the challenge to find something gets me going.
 This may sound silly and childish, but these games work at helping you become smarter.

 Lately, my tween son is in that phase of asking me where everything is.
 My answer varies from, “It’s your responsibility to keep track of your own stuff” to “If you can’t find it, you can’t have it.”
 When in fact the item he is looking for is literally right in front of his face.
 I’m not trying to be mean by not helping him find it, I’m trying to teach him the skill of looking, to be aware.
-He obviously needs to brush up on this skill.

 How to be smart at finding things